 Admission requirements for nurse case manager programs vary based on the level of program completed.
 Master’s in nursing programs require applicants to hold an unencumbered registered nurse license and have completed a bachelor’s of science in nursing.
 Some master’s degree programs may require work experience, letters of recommendation, a current resume, and a statement of purpose.

 Certificate programs, on the other hand, may have fewer admission requirements.
-More extended certificate programs may require a bachelor’s degree and an application, while mny shorter certificate courses are open to anyone.
+More extended certificate programs may require a bachelor’s degree and an application, while many shorter certificate courses are open to anyone.

 Nurse Case Manager Program Accreditation

-It is essential that nurses attend an accredited nursing program.
-Accreditation assures the student, certification agencies, and employers that the program meets minimum quality standards in curriculum, facilities, and faculty.
-The two primary accreditation entities for nursing school are the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN).
+Nurses must attend an accredited nursing program.
+Accreditation assures students, certification agencies, and employers that the program meets minimum quality standards in curriculum, facilities, and faculty.
+The two primary accreditation entities for nursing schools are the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN).

-If a nurse completes a nurse case manager certificate program that is not part of a nursing school, they should ensure that the program is from an institution that holds regional accreditation.
+If a nurse completes a nurse case manager certificate program outside of a nursing school, they should ensure that the program is from an institution that holds regional accreditation.

 On-Campus Nurse Case Manager Degree Programs

 Samuel Merritt University offers an entry-level master of science in nursing in case management.
-This unique program is designed for students who already have a bachelor’s degree in a non-nursing field.
+This unique program is designed for students with a bachelor’s degree in a non-nursing field.
 However, applicants must be prepared for rigorous coursework and have extensive prerequisite coursework completed in nutrition, sociology, statistics, anatomy, and chemistry.
-The first four semesters of study are intensive, and students must be enrolled full time.
+The first four semesters of study are intensive, and students must be enrolled full-time.

-In the first semester in this program, students will be required to take a class in transitioning to a professional nursing career.
+In the first semester of this program, students will be required to take a class on transitioning to a professional nursing career.
 Other required classes include community health nursing, analysis of health policy, advanced pathophysiology for nurse case managers, and others.
-Graduates will be prepared to sit for the NCLEX exam in order to become registered nurses.
+Graduates will be prepared to sit for the NCLEX exam to become registered nurses.

 - Location: Oakland, CA